 The main settlements share strong historic, economic and cultural links based around the growth and subsequent decline of coal mining, textiles and engineering industries.
 This is reflected in Ashfield's rank as 63rd most deprived area in England out of 326 local authorities (IMD 2010), and the 7th most deprived in the East Midlands.
 Subsequently the economy has diversified and while challenges remain there is a significant amount of economic opportunity in Ashfield.
 A recent investment by a major national company will see circa £175m on a major new employment site and 3000 new jobs.
 Sherwood Park near junction 27 of the M1 is the District's flagship development.
 The park hosts around 6,000 jobs and is home to such companies as EON, Pendragon, Boots, Tsubakimoto, Eddie Stobart, L'Oreal, Prolog and Rolls Royce.

 Ashfield has a rich cultural heritage and excellent leisure and sporting facilities.
-Newstead Abbey (ancestral home of Lord Byron) lies just over Ashfield's eastern border and the Parish Church of St. Mary Magdalene in Hucknall is the final resting place of Lord Byron and the Byron family.
-Environmental reclamation has been achieved on many sites despoiled by the coal industry resulting in a wealth of country parks, golf courses and development land.
+We are particularly proud of our cricket heritage through Harold Larwood and of our more recent Olympians Ollie Hynde and Becky and Ellie Downie.
+Newstead Abbey (ancestral home of Lord Byron) lies just over Ashfield's eastern border and the Parish Church of St. Mary Magdalene in Hucknall is the final resting place of Lord Byron and of his daughter Ada Lovelace, revered by scientists as the first computer programmer.
+Environmental reclamation has been achieved on many sites despoiled by the coal industry, resulting in a wealth of country parks, golf courses and development land.
 As a result Ashfield presents an attractive and clean environment in which to live and work.

 The district also has excellent communication corridors through the A38 and junctions 27 and 28 of the M1, also boasting close proximity to East Midlands Airport.
 The Robin Hood Line runs north south with four stations in Ashfield connecting Nottingham City to Worksop.
 Ashfield's location is so central that over 70% of the nation's population can be reached within three hours.